How to Stop Rumination: 7 Steps to Stop Overthinking and Accomplish more

 The easiest way to fight back is to show your brain, “Look!
 With a little bit of effort I can make progress!
 You’re wrong!”

 Identify just one small action that you can take within the next week which will increase the odds that your project will succeed.
 If you don’t already have a plan, identify one small action that you can take that will help you get the information or resources that you need.
 If you feel you already have all the information and resources that you need, spend just a few minutes writing up a plan – even if it’s a really bad one.

 If you’re really stuck and have money, I suggest seeking out a life-coach.

 The other problem you may be experiencing is unwarranted pessimism.
 Because of the neural circuits which overthinking activates, you may feel your situation is hopeless even when it isn’t.
 In cases like these, you have two options.
 Try to form a more rational expectation yourself.

 Learn the base-rate (read section 7 (do you fantasize about being rich) to see what I’m talking about).
 Remember your past accomplishments.

 Consultants are often valuable because they can provide an outside, less-biased opinion.
 Asking a friend for an honest assessment of your strengths, abilities, resources, and chances of success can give you the same, although hopefully without the $200/hour charge.

 If you’ve been overthinking for a while now, this may be a hard habit to break.
 But the effort will be worth it.

-Finally, if you’d like to build a habit to help you reduce rumination, then this journal can help you make that happen.
+Finally, if you’d like to build habits to help you reduce your rumination, then I suggest focusing on mindfulness and other “head-clearing” activities.
+This book can help you do all this and more.